 If You Really Knew Me

-Tommy hates the illness that makes his dad’s behavior so unpredictable.
-The whole family must tip-toe around him for fear of becoming the butt of his anger.
+Tommy is glad of friendships that make him forget the situation at home.
+Illness makes his father’s behavior so unpredictable that the whole family must tip-toe around him for fear of becoming the butt of his anger.

 AMV: My work with Youth for Christ brought me into contact with kids from different backgrounds.
 I worked with kids exactly like Tommy and Carrie and Elise.

 Alison: In the story, Elise shares her problems with you.
 Do you find teens want to talk to an adult about their problems?

 AMV: Kids are hungry to be able to unload their stories on people who are willing to listen.
 In one club a student mentioned this was the only place that he had to share.
 All day, his teachers, his parents and even his coaches were telling him what to do.
 But club was a space where people were asking him, “How are you feeling?”
 “What are your thoughts on this?”
 He was shocked that he had a place to share his opinions.

 Alison: You were only eighteen when you started in youth ministry.
 After all these years, how do you stay current so kids still want to talk with you?

 AMV: We have bought into the stereotype that kids open up to that hipster, 24-year-old male youth pastor.
 Yes, kids are drawn to people like that but it's not just that type of person.
 When we only look for that person, we leave out others who bring so much to the table.